 Ocean Photography Techniques

 Here are some fundamental techniques I use extensively for ocean photography.
-Feel free to use them on their own or combine to get new interesting results.
+Feel free to use them on their own or combine them to get new interesting results.

-1. Long Exposure
+1. Use Long Exposure to Smooth Motion

-Ultra-long exposures produce fog-like or mirror-like water depending on the actual activity happening there.
+Ultra-long exposures produce fog-like or mirror-like water, depending on the actual activity happening there.
 The restless sea produces fog.
 The calm water creates a mirror.

 2. Receding Waves in Ocean Photography